diane-defores/winflowz/README.md

 We also have `Navbar.astro` and `NavbarMegaMenu.astro` components located in `src/components/sections/navbar&footer`.
 Ensure to update these components if additional customization or specific configurations are required for the navigation bar or mega menu.

-## Integrations and Enhancements

-ScrewFast leverages the power of Astro — a modern, cutting-edge site building framework — and integrates it seamlessly with the utility-first CSS framework TailwindCSS, to deliver exceptional site performance and a seamless user experience.
-Here are some notable integrations and enhancements included in the project:

-### Starlight Documentation

-ScrewFast is now equipped with Starlight, designed to elevate the user experience with documentation.
-This modern and elegant theme includes a suite of features to make content more accessible and enjoyable to navigate.

-Key Features:

-* **Site Navigation and Search**: Navigate effortlessly using the intuitive sidebar and built-in search functionality.
-* **Internationalization**: Reach a global audience with language-switching capabilities, making the documentation accessible worldwide.
-* **SEO Friendly**: Optimized for search engines, helping users quickly find the information they need.
-* **Code Highlighting and Dark Mode**: Improves code readability with syntax highlighting, and offers a dark mode to reduce eye strain.
-* **Mobile Responsive Design**: Adapts to any screen size, whether you're on a phone, tablet, or desktop, for optimal readability.

-With Starlight, you gain access to powerful features and integrations, as well as extensive customization options to suit your needs.

-> [!NOTE]
-> Dive into the Starlight's comprehensive feature list and learn how it can streamline your development process by visiting the theme's [documentation site](https://starlight.astro.build/).

 > [!IMPORTANT]
 > If the sidebar in your Starlight site is not scrolling, and you have to manually drag the scrollbar, remove the script tag related to the Lenis smooth scroll library from `src/components/ui/starlight/Head.astro`.